openshift/enhancements/enhancements/ingress/custom-route-configuration.md

 the web console and anything that uses the oauth-proxy, like the monitoring tools.
 A custom oauth-server serving certificate might break trust from the other components in the cluster.

-The authentication operator needs to publish the oauth-server's  trust root in a well-known location so that components that need to trust the oauth-server can use it.
-The authentication operator will therefore always create a configMap `openshift-config-managed/oauth-server-cert` which is going to include the oauth-server's serving certificate.
+The authentication operator needs to publish the oauth-server's serving certificate in a well-known location so that components that need to trust the oauth-server can use it.
+The authentication operator will therefore always create a configMap `openshift-config-managed/oauth-serving-cert` which is going to include the oauth-server's serving certificate.

-The certificate should be found in the `ca-bundle.crt` key in the `data` of such a configMap.
+The certificate should be found in the `ca-bundle.crt` key in the `data` of such a configMap and any authenticated entity (i.e. members of the `system:authenticated` group) should be able to read this configMap.

 The operators managing the components that need to trust the oauth-server have to consume this configMap and configure the components' so that they trust the certificate.

+The oauth-proxy should automatically look for the configMap in order to set up trust to the oauth-server.

 ### Risks and Mitigations